TeamFrozenCodeFTC/Black-Ice-Path-Follower/docs/path-follower-evolution.md

 **Fun Fact:** At the time, we had no idea that it was even called field-centric teleOp.
 We used to call it "controller relative TeleOp" because it was relative to the controller's orientation if the controller was relative to the field.

-## v2.0 - Odometry Wheels + ZeroPowerBrakeMode Stop Prediction
+## v2.0 - Predictive Braking Using Odometry Wheels and Zero Power Brake Mode
 ###### Intermediate version between our first and second competitions in 2024.
 {: .no_toc}